-When making butter we recommended to decarboxylate your cannabis ahead of cooking it.
-This is not a must when making oil, but it makes for a better tasting product.
+When making butter we recommended decarboxylate your cannabis ahead of cooking it.
+This is not a must when making oil, but it makes for a better-tasting product.
 Here is how you do it.

-- Line a non-stick baking tray with parchment paper and spread your cannabis (for this recipe we recommend 10g)
+- Line your non-stick baking tray with the parchment paper.
+Start spreading the cannabis inside the tray (for this recipe we recommend 10g)